Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: Reparametrization (Rep) symmetry in matter

 We must first note that introduction of the Wolfenstein matter potential~\cite{Wolfenstein:1977ue},

 into the system completely change the neutrino evolution.
 In eq.~\eqref{matt-potential}, $G_F$ is the Fermi constant, $N_e$ and $N_n$ are the electron and neutron number densities in matter. $\rho$ and $Y_e$ denote, respectively, the matter density and number of electrons per nucleon in matter.
-The matter potential $a$ has the dimension of energy squared as the existing two $\Delta m^2$ do, but they come-in into the system with different flavor dependences.
-It makes the neutrino evolution much more dynamical.
-They include occurrence of the solar- and atmospheric-scale MSW resonances~\cite{Wolfenstein:1977ue,Mikheyev:1985zog}, and/or the enhancements of neutrino oscillations~\cite{Barger:1980tf}.
-The richness in the features of the neutrino evolution in matter stimulates formulations of the various perturbative schemes, from which the profound symmetries result, not only the 1-2 type~\cite{Minakata:2022yvs,Minakata:2021dqh} but also the 1-3 exchange type~\cite{Minakata:2021goi} as well.
+The matter potential $a$ has the dimension of energy squared, the same dimension as $\Delta m^2$'s, but they come-in into the system with the different flavor dependences.
+It makes the neutrino evolution much more dynamical than that in vacuum.

+The most spectacular case of the matter effect on neutrinos occurs in the solar neutrinos which are produced in the central region in the Sun with energies larger than a few MeV.
+Due to high matter density $\rho \sim 100$\,gcm$^{-3}$, $\nu_{e}$ is produced dominantly as the mass eigenstate $\nu_{2}$ in matter in the two-flavor approximation, and it evolves adiabatically by passing through the level crossing region.
+The behavior of the mixing angle in matter signals the resonant behavior.
+Then, neutrino leaves the Sun as the vacuum $\nu_{2}$ state, in which the $\nu_{e}$ component is only a small fraction $\sin^2 \theta_{12} \simeq 0.3$, the adiabatic flavor conversion~\cite{Mikheyev:1985zog}.
+It provides so called the ``large mixing angle'' (LMA) MSW solution of the solar neutrino problem~\cite{Wolfenstein:1977ue,Mikheyev:1985zog,Maltoni:2015kca}.